Biden wins: Here’s what Trump is doing to fight the results

-WASHINGTON (NEXSTAR) — It’s clear Joe Biden being projected the next president of the United States won’t end this election.
-Donald Trump and his team are hard at work pursuing a litigation strategy to fight the results.
+WASHINGTON (NEXSTAR) — It’s clear Joe Biden being projected the next president of the United States won’t end Donald Trump’s fight to overturn the results.
+Trump and his team are hard at work pursuing a litigation strategy to battle the numbers.

 The Trump campaign has alleged voting fraud, filed lawsuits and called for at least one state recount as it attacked the integrity of the U.S. voting system.